 Other people are more laid-back, preferring instead to take a wait-and-see approach when booking travel insurance.
 If you can’t immediately tell which group you belong in, you’re probably wondering, “Should I get travel insurance when I book my trip or before I depart?”

-The reason many people get travel insurance when they book their trip is because it provides total piece of mind, straight away.
+The reason many people get travel insurance when they book their trip is that it provides peace of mind, straight away.

 If you get travel insurance when you book your trip, you will get cancellation protection, ensuring that you can get your money refunded if something occurs that prevents you from taking your trip.